spitko/fx-portal/README.md

 - Spring Data JPA
 - Spring Web Services
+- H2 Database
 - jaxws-maven-plugin for generating SOAP client for lb.lt API
-- H2 Database
+  - Saved the WSDL file into resources and edited types to match the xsd